-While every effort has been made to ensure the information in this publication is accurate, the Ministry for Primary Industries does not accept any responsibility or liability for error of fact, omission, interpretation or opinion that may be present, nor for the consequences of any decisions based on this information.
+The information in this publication is not government policy.
+While every effort has been made to ensure the information is accurate, the Ministry for Primary Industries does not accept any responsibility or liability for error of fact, omission, interpretation or opinion that may be present, nor for the consequences of any decisions based on this information.
 Any view or opinion expressed does not necessarily represent the view of the Ministry for Primary Industries.

-Requests for further copies should be directed to: Publications Logistics Officer Ministry for Primary Industries PO Box 2526 WELLINGTON 6140
+Requests for further copies should be directed to:

+Publications Logistics Officer Ministry for Primary Industries PO Box 2526 WELLINGTON 6140